 Self-Check Questions

-A business purchased a machine costing 74,000 on January 1, 2021.
-Because of changing technologies, the machine is estimated to last five years after which it will be obsolete and have a residual value of 2,000 as a collectors’ item.
-Compute the depreciation expense for all years using the straight-line method
+A firm purchased a machine for $74,000 on January 1, 2021.
+Because of the fast–paced nature of technological advancements, the machine is estimated to last five years.
+After the five years, it will be obsolete and have a residual value of $2,000.
+Calculate the depreciation expense for all years using the straight–line method.